BarakBinyamin/LED-Display/README.md

 <img src= images/9.jpg width="25%">         <img src= images/movie.gif width="14.7%">

-This project demonstrates how to make and use a five by five LED display
+This project demonstrates how to setup a five by five LED display

 ## Getting Started